wtodom/2013-fall/st450/notes.md

 	- pval: 2(p(Z > |Zobs|)) or p(Z < Zobs) or p(Z > Zobs) (same order as HAs above)

 	- example: notebook-116

+## 19 Novembet 2013 One-way ANOVA

+- Assume indepenedent random samplesfrom r (some integer) populations.
+- It can be a randomized experiment with r treatments or observational study with r different groups.
+- There are two sources of variation in measurements.
+	- variation within groups
+	- variation between groups
+- ANOVA allows answering questions like:
+	- Do all groups have the same population mean?
+	-